ChessScholar/Auto-PaLM/README.md

-Updated June 5, 2023
+Updated June 18, 2023

-Please note that I'm solo on this project at the moment and will always welcome help.
+_Please note that I'm solo on this project at the moment and will always welcome help.
 I'm still learning programming language and jargon.
-Thank you for your understanding and patience!
+Thank you for your understanding and patience!_

-Current tasks:
-- Correctly switching to google.generativeai functions instead of the mock-up functions provided by GPT-4 in its baby stages.

-- Refactoring all files to be easier to understand what each function does, and new files to shorten some of the larger ones.

-- Allowing users to choose between API outputs (text or chat) at start-up.

-- Making examples of how to use the program.

-- Not rewriting all of readme.md on my phone, but when I have time at home 😅.
+**# Changes, patch-2**
+* Removed multi-file for now.
+Everything is condensed into one main.py file.
+I'm currently working on patch-3 already where all the logic is separated into different files (and some new toys).

+- Memories:
+	- Logic for creating new folders called "memories".
+Memories are saved as .json files "long_term".
+You can pick an old memory and continue working from there.
+	- Memories will save to file all tasks created, the output of the Chat mode, and identify and save code snippets (currently only Python snippets).

+- Code snippets:
+  - If a code snippet is successfully found, it will note in the terminal.
+  - If code snippet is successfully found, it will attempt to run the snippet from the terminal.
+Error messages are ignored at hte moment (implementing error checks).

+- Tasks and Subtasks:
+	- Chat model creates a task list based on the user's prompt.
+Currently only able to take an initial prompt and create Tasks for it.
+If a task is too vauge, it will create subtasks.
+The tasks are sent to the Text model with some context.
+The Text model will answer and give back to the Chat model.
+The Chat model will move on to the next task.

+ - Normal work:
+   - I'm specializing the Chat to work on auto-coding.
+But it is capable of doing other tasks as well.
+Have fun with it and let me know if you have suggestions or ideas to improve!

 # Auto-PaLM